Getting the Best out of Your Search Terms Reports

 Apart from that, search term reports also help advertisers discover adverts’ performance and how they are triggered once those search queries are mentioned on the search engine page.

 Many people often confuse keywords to search terms.
 Meanwhile, they are both entirely different terms.
-Generally, keywords are the phrases or words that advisers bid on their account.
+Generally, keywords are the phrases or words that advisers bid on their account and for tracking, you can use a keyword report.
+It is also essential to keep an eye on the ranking positions.

 Here is a further clarification of keywords: